dokku/dokku/docs/deployment/application-deployment.md

 # plugin installation requires root, hence the user change
 sudo dokku plugin:install https://github.com/dokku/dokku-postgres.git

-# create a postgres service with the name rails-database
+# create a postgres service with the name railsdatabase
-dokku postgres:create rails-database
+dokku postgres:create railsdatabase
 ```

 > Each service may take a few moments to create.